docsforadobe/after-effects-scripting-guide/docs/renderqueue/renderqueueitem.md

 Creates a duplicate of this item and adds it this render queue.

-#### NOTE
-Duplicating an item whose status is “Done” sets the new item’s status to “Queued”.
+?> **Note:** Duplicating an item whose status is "Done" sets the new item's status to "Queued".

 **Parameters**